Adventure Of The Seas deck plans

 - New exclusive Suite Lounge was added on deck 14 (portside).

-- The Royal Caribbean’s budget for the Adventure OTS drydock refit and refurbishment was the impressive USD 61 million.
+- RCI's budget for the Adventure OTS drydock refit and refurbishment was the impressive USD 61 million.

 RCI scaled back some of the Adventure's renovations due to the damages at Grand Bahamas Shipyard (Freeport) caused by Hurricane Matthew.
 The ship exited dry dock on Nov 14 (2016) as scheduled.
 Some of the planned changes were implemented - updated design and decor, renovated areas (Boleros, 2-story mini golf course).
 However, there were ongoing works during the next cruises and into 2017-2018.
 Among those are: